 Re-enrollment for the 2023-2024 school year is from March 1 to March 17, 2023.

-On March 4, the primary or enrolling parent/guardian will receive an email with the subject line "2022-2023 online re-enrollment form for your Drew student(s)”.
+On March 1, the primary or enrolling parent/guardian will receive an email with the subject line "2023-2024 online re-enrollment form for your Drew student(s)”.
 The email will contain a link to the online re-enrollment forms for the Drew students in their household.
-Once signed in, click on the green "Re-Enroll" button by your student's name to begin their online re-enrollment form.
-Alternatively, you may click the link below to sign in.
-You can look up your household's account by clicking "Forgot Username".
-Once logged into your account, click on the green "Re-Enroll" button next to your student's name to get started.
+Parent/guardians of rising 1st through 12th graders who plan to remain at Drew for the upcoming 2023-2024 school year must submit the online re-enrollment form by 3 p.m. on March 17 to:

 A student’s address will be determined based on the bona fide primary residence of the custodial parent/legal guardian.
 The address of residence is subject to verification via phone, U.S. mail, home visits and all other legal means by school administration or their designee at any time while a student is enrolled at Drew Charter School.

 Drew Charter School is part of the Atlanta Public Schools (APS) system.
 According to its charter agreement, a student must live within the APS district (the City of Atlanta) or be the child of a current full-time employee or Board Member of Drew Charter School in order to attend Drew Charter School.
 Except as provided for above, children who do not live in the APS district are not eligible to attend Drew Charter School.
 If you move out of the APS district, your child will no longer be eligible to attend Drew and must be withdrawn.
 A student admitted under false information is illegally enrolled and will be dismissed from Drew Charter School upon discovery, with the student’s parent/legal guardian subject to criminal charges and civil liability.